Teaching English Language Learners: 2026 Strategies Guide

 - ESL Push In: An ESL specialist co teaches or provides support within the regular content classroom.

-- Structured English Immersion (SEI): Students learn all subjects in English, but the teacher uses sheltering strategies to make the content comprehensible.
+- Structured English Immersion (SEI): Students learn all subjects in English, but the teacher uses sheltering strategies to make content comprehensible.
 The goal is a quick transition to mainstream classes.

 - Transitional Bilingual Education: Students initially learn core subjects in their native language while also learning English.
 Instruction gradually shifts to all English.